curityio/istio-demo-installation/README.md

 - 10.108.72.131 login.example.com
 - 10.108.72.131 admin.example.com

-Also trust the root certificate at `certs/example.com.ca.pem` by adding it to Keychain Access under System/Certificates
+Also add the root certificate at `certs/example.com.ca.pem` to Keychain Access under System/Certificates.

-## Deploy a Simple Web Host
+## Deploy a Very Simple Component

-To understand the basics of Kubernetes and Istio routing run this script:
+To understand the basics of Kubernetes and Istio routing see this script:

 - ./deploy-webhost.sh